 PROGRAM STATUS 4.2.2 Affordable housing developments that receive City assistance from Community Development Block Grant (CDBG) funds or from the City's Affordable Housing Fund shall be required, to the extent feasible, include installation of energy efficient appliances and devices, and water conserving fixtures that will contribute to reduced housing costs for future occupants of the units.
-As part of the SHARP program energy efficiency is a priority with upgraded sinks, water heaters, weather-proof windows and new water efficient toilets.
+Ongoing As part of the SHARP program energy efficiency is a priority with upgraded sinks, water heaters, weather-proof windows and new water efficient toilets.
 4.2.3 Investigate the feasibility and benefits of using a portion of its CDBG or other local funds for the establishment and implementation of an energy conserving home improvements program for lower-income homeowners.
 Ongoing Continuously monitor requests for assistance and Code Enforcement quarterly reports to determine need.
 4.2.4 Maintain a process for LEED certified staff members to provide development assistance to project proponents seeking LEED certification, which will in turn increase the LEED points granted to projects.
-In 2019, the City staff included one Leadership in Energy and 4.2.5 To encourage voluntary green building action, the City shall maintain a green recognition program that may include public recognition of LEED certified buildings (or equivalent certification), payment of a display advertisement in the local newspaper recognizing the achievements of a project, or developing a City plaque that will be granted to exceptional developments.
-Staff will work on construction of a new webpage that will provide recognition to LEED certified buildings by displaying their project with pictures and their name or other information they would want advertised.
+Ongoing In 2019, the City staff included one Leadership in Energy and Environmental Design (LEED) accredited staff member who was available to provide technical assistance when requested.
+4.2.5 To encourage voluntary green building action, the City shall maintain a green recognition program that may include public recognition of LEED certified buildings (or equivalent certification), payment of a display advertisement in the local newspaper recognizing the achievements of a project, or developing a City plaque that will be granted to exceptional developments.
+Ongoing Staff will work on construction of a new webpage that will provide recognition to LEED certified buildings by displaying their project with pictures and their name or other information they would want advertised.
 An informational flyer is also being drafted to encourage green building that will advertise the new webpage and will be provided in the public lobby.